How Will Chapter 13 Bankruptcy Help Me?

-Schedule a consultation at one of our many offices throughout the state, including Columbus, Cleveland, Akron, Youngstown and Canton.
+Schedule a consultation at one of our many offices throughout the state by calling 888-843-5787 today.

 In Chapter 13 bankruptcy, you will create an affordable payment plan to help you get back on track.
 Chapter 13 repayment plans generally last three to five years.
 At the end of that time, any unpaid, unsecured debt may be discharged.

 There are various restrictions associated with filing Chapter 13 bankruptcy.
 It is important to discuss your specific situation with an experienced bankruptcy attorney.

 Debt Reorganization And Repayment